-When working towards security-by-design, business could consider the following:
+When working towards security-by-design, businesses could consider the following:

-- Domestic guidelines4 regarding security-by-design for products and services.
-Following these guidelines could clarify expectations you may have with your supply chains such as whether you would accept the cyber standards your supplier uses, whether your supplier shares results of recent security assessments or whether you could penetration test the product you are acquiring. - How to best assess your supply chain from the outset.
+- Domestic guidelines regarding security-by-design for products and services.
+Following these guidelines could clarify expectations you may have with your supply chains, such as whether you would accept the cyber standards your supplier uses, whether your supplier shares results of recent security assessments or whether you can penetration test the product you are acquiring. - How to best assess your supply chain from the outset.
 All supplier relationships require consideration, including IT services.
 Companies can assign risk levels, security controls and processes for monitoring and threat response that reflect the service or product being supplied.
 Those services or products performing critical functions would require more extensive processes to be put in place.

-3 Ontrac Global.
-September 2019, Written Submission: Australia's 2020 Cyber Security Strategy, https://www.homeaffairs.gov.au/ reports-and-publications/submissions-and-discussion-papers/cyber-security-strategy-2020.
+Ontrac Global, Written Submission: Australia's 2020 Cyber Security Strategy, September 2019, www.homeaffairs.gov.au.